 - Individuals with permanent disabilities irrespective of age

 Parts: The two main coverage options are Original Medicare (part A and part B) and Medicare Advantage (part C).
 Individuals also have the option of adding part D to their main coverage.

 - Part A: hospital care, for terminal patients, skilled nursing facility care (if services are needed daily after a minimum 3-day stay in a hospital)

-- Part C: all services covered by parts A and B, including preventive care
+- Part C (Medicare Advantage Plan): all services covered by parts A and B, plus a private insurance plan

 - Part D: prescription drugs

-- Jointly funded by the state and federal governments
+- Funds: jointly funded by the state and federal government

 - Coverage: hospital care, laboratory tests, diagnostic tests (such as x-rays), doctors' visits, skilled nursing care, vaccinations, home health care

 - Eligibility: uninsured children of families with low income, but not low enough to qualify for Medicaid